Jean Bodin: Under Henry III

 After the failure of Prince François' hopes to ascend the throne, Bodin transferred his allegiance to the new king Henry III.
 In practical politics, however, he lost the king's favor in 1576–7, as delegate of the Third Estate at the Estates-General at Blois, and leader in his Estate of the February 1577 moves to prevent a new war against the Huguenots.
 He attempted to exert a moderating influence on the Catholic party, and also tried to restrict the passage of supplemental taxation for the king.
 Bodin then retired from political life; he had married in February 1576.
 His wife, Françoise Trouillart, was the widow of Claude Bayard, and sister of Nicolas Trouillart who died in 1587; both were royal attorneys in the Provost of Laon and attorneys in the Bailiwick of Vermandois, and Bodin took over the charges.

 Jean Bodin was in touch with William Wade in Paris, Lord Burghley's contact, at the time (1576) of publication of the Six livres.
-He later accompanied Prince François, by then Duke of Anjou, to England in 1581, in his second attempt to woo Elizabeth I of England.
-On this visit, Bodin saw the English Parliament.
+He later accompanied Prince François, by then Duke of Anjou, to England in 1581, in his second attempt to woo Queen Elizabeth I. On this visit, Bodin saw the English Parliament.
 He brushed off a request to secure better treatment for English Catholics, to the dismay of Robert Persons, given that Edmund Campion was in prison at the time.
 Bodin saw some of Campion's trial, he is said also to have witnessed Campion's execution in December 1581, making the hanging the occasion for a public letter against the use of force in matters of religion.
 Bodin became a correspondent of Francis Walsingham; and Michel de Castelnau passed on to Mary, Queen of Scots a prophecy supposed to be Bodin's, on the death of Elizabeth, at the time of the Babington Plot.

 Prince François became Duke of Brabant in 1582, however, and embarked on an adventurous campaign to expand his territory.
 The disapproving Bodin accompanied him, and was trapped in the Prince's disastrous raid on Antwerp that ended the attempt, followed shortly by the Prince's death in 1584.

 Last years

-In the wars that followed the death of Henry III (1589), the Catholic League attempted to prevent the succession of the Protestant Henry of Navarre by placing another king on the throne.
+In the wars that followed the death of Henry III (1589), the Catholic League attempted to prevent the succession of the Protestant Henri de Navarre by placing another king on the throne.
 Bodin initially gave support to the powerful League; he felt it inevitable that they would score a quick victory.

 Jean Bodin died in Laon, during one of the many plague epidemics of the time.